imathew/blog/content/posts/2023-02-04-favourite-songs-of-2022.md

 image: "/img/thebeths-expertinadyingfield.jpg"
 ---

+After last year's hiatus I'm back with ninety minutes of Twenty Twenty-Two.
+Some movie-length Matt-music.

-Ninety minutes of movie-length Matt-music for 2022 after not bothering last year.
-Yeah, there are a lot of similar sounds here, I'm pretty consistent.
+Yeah, there are a lot of similar sounds here.
+I'm consistent.

 1. The Beths - Silence is Golden
 2. Death Cab for Cutie - Here to Forever